Microsoft Teams Toolkit for Visual Studio Code

 Message extensions allow users to interact with your web service through buttons and forms in the Microsoft Teams client.

-After installing the Teams Toolkit, follow the Get Started instructions in our documentation to start with.
+follow the Get Started instructions in our documentation to start with new project.

 In the Teams Toolkit for Visual Studio Code, you can easily discover all applicable commands in the sidebar and Command Palette with the keyword "Teams".
 It also supports Command Line Interface (CLI) to increase efficiency.